 There are basically three types of table saws, which are written below:

-It is basically a stationary table saw.
+It is basically stationary saws.
 It is built in such a way that it looks like it is made by an expensive saw maker.
-It’s a mix between contractor and cabinet table saw.
+It’s a mix between contractor and cabinet saws.
 It is heavier than contractor saws but lighter in weight than cabinet saws.
 Some hybrid table saws have a sliding table which helps them to improve their cross-cutting ability.
 It contains a motor of 1.5 or 2 hp motor and it also has one good thing that it can on 15 or 20-amp 120 volts.